-On January 15, 2020, the OPERS Board of Trustees voted to adopt changes to health care coverage for Medicare and Pre-Medicare retirees.
-These changes will preserve access to health care coverage for current and future retirees.
+In 2020, the OPERS Board of Trustees voted to adopt changes to health care coverage for Medicare and Pre-Medicare retirees.
+These changes, referred to as the Health Care Preservation Plan (HCPP 3.1), will preserve access to health care coverage for current and future retirees.
 The overall goal was to design a flexible health care program that can provide access to coverage based on available funding.
-Implementing the approved package of changes will make great progress towards this goal.
+Implementing the approved package of changes will make great progress toward this goal.
 As designed, the new program extends our ability to provide access to health care coverage for eligible retirees.
 Changes to the OPERS health care program are effective January 1, 2022.

-The new health care program will eliminate the current group medical plan for Pre-Medicare retirees and replace it with a Health Reimbursement Arrangement (HRA).
-The amount of the HRA allowance will vary based on the retiree's age at which they first enrolled in the OPERS health care program and years of service.
-The HRA model was put in place for the Medicare retirees in 2015 and has been successful.
-Other changes include a reduced monthly base allowance amount for Medicare retirees (from \$450 to \$350), and modifications to eligibility, beginning in 2022.

-Following an extensive search and negotiation process during 2020, OPERS selected Via Benefits, offered by Willis Towers Watson, to administer the OPERS Pre-Medicare Connector for eligible retirees beginning in 2022.
-Via Benefits can help transition participating Pre-Medicare retirees to a new medical plan if they decide to choose one from the open market.
-Via Benefits also will administer the process by which participants can be reimbursed for qualifying medical expenses, using an HRA that OPERS provides.
+The new changes to the health care program eliminate the group medical plan for Pre-Medicare retirees and replaces it with a Health Reimbursement Arrangement (HRA).
+The amount of the retiree's HRA allowance varies based on the retiree's age at which they first enrolled in the OPERS health care program and their years of service at retirement.
+The HRA model was put in place for Medicare-eligible retirees in 2015 and has been successful.
+Other changes to the program include a reduced monthly base allowance amount for Medicare retirees (from \$450 to \$350), and modifications to eligibility, effective January 1, 2022.
+OPERS selected Via Benefits, offered by Willis Towers Watson, to administer the OPERS Pre-Medicare Connector for eligible Pre-Medicare retirees beginning in 2022.
+If they so desire, Via Benefits will assist participating Pre-Medicare retirees with the transition to a new medical plan they choose from the open market.
+Via Benefits also administers the process by which participants can be reimbursed for qualifying medical expenses, using an HRA that OPERS provides.
 Via Benefits has administered the OPERS Medicare Connector, a similar service available to OPERS Medicare-eligible retirees since its inception in 2015.
+Unlike the Pre-Medicare plan, the OPERS Medicare Connector is a closed HRA, which necessitates retirees enrolling through Via Benefits to select a plan.